 Success with money and in life starts at home

 Many parents are looking for money making ideas for kids.
 Many times it’s the little things such as routine chores that can be the answer.
-No matter whether your kids are back at school – or learning remotely this upcoming school year – doing chores will help establish a routine and lead to long-term success.
+And doing chores can help establish a routine and lead to long-term success.

 Mydoh will continue to be here, helping teach kids about money and keeping them busy in those off-school hours.
 Sign up for Mydoh and begin teaching your kids about financial literacy today.